Programming & Data Processing

 Padding== (optional)

-Use Base64URL for: JWT tokens, URL parameters, filenames
+Use Base64URL when your encoded data will end up in JWT tokens, URL parameters, or filenames.

-Never use Base64 to "hide" passwords or sensitive data.
-It's trivially reversible—anyone can decode it.
-Use proper encryption (AES, RSA) for security.
+Don't use Base64 to "hide" passwords or sensitive data.
+Anyone can decode it instantly.
+If you need actual security, use proper encryption like AES or RSA.

 // Wrong (throws error)